ananswam/cribbage-grid/README.md

 ## Cribbage Scoring

+Hands can score points in different ways.
+The total points for a hand is equal to the sum of the points that it scores for pairs, fifteens, runs, and flush.

 ### Pairs

 A pair of cards is worth 2 points (e.g. two kings).
 A three of a kind contains 3 pairs, and is thus worth 6 points.
 A 4 of a kind contains 6 pairs (4 choose 2) and is worth 12 points.